teo-tsirpanis/Covarsky/docs/diagnostics.md

 ### It is not recommended to use Covarsky on a C# project.
 Instead, use the language's 'in' and 'out' keywords for the best support and type safety.

-Covarsky was created to be used by language that don't natively support co(ntra)variance in generic parameters.
+Covarsky was created to be used by languages that don't natively support variant generic parameters.
 C# supports it ever since it became available and therefore C# projects should use the language's facilities instead of Covarsky.

 ## Warning `COVARSKY0003`